 Many of the background ponies/minor characters are never named in-show, their names only being found on toy packaging or trading cards.
 This even extends to supporting characters' surnames/middle names; Trixie's surname is "Lulamoon" and Diamond Tiara's middle name is "Dazzle".
 The greatest example of this is probably the Changeling Queen: she's never referred to by name in the show proper, and her name, "Chrysalis", was relegated to the script until the comics came out and made it official.

-The chapter books such as Twilight Sparkle And The Crystal Heart Spell contain a lot of worldbuilding that never showed up in the show.
+The chapter books such as Twilight Sparkle and the Crystal Heart Spell contain a lot of worldbuilding that never showed up in the show.
 It also expounds a fair bit on Princess Cadance's backstory, something the show barely even mentions.

 Likewise, in the show, Twilight basically states that Cadance was the best foalsitter ever, but we don't get to see how well they got along until the comics covered it.

-Sponge Bob Square Pants: Do you want to know what anti-sea-rhinoceros undergarments look like?
+Spongebob Squarepants: Do you want to know what anti–sea-rhinoceros undergarments look like?
 Just play the game based on "The Camping Episode".

-There's a lot of info/backstory in Motorcity that wasn't revealed in the show, but revealed by the creator, crew and the series bible, such as Julie and Claire being Childhood Friends, Mike's Cool Big Sis Capri and Julie's mother having died when she was little.
+There's a lot of info/backstory in Motorcity that wasn't revealed in the show, but revealed by the creator, crew and the series bible, such as Julie and Claire being Childhood Friends, Mike's Cool Big Sis Capri, and Julie's mother having died when Julie was little.
 Since some of the info in the bible (particularly regarding how Dutch and Texas interact with each other) contradicts what we saw in the series, some of this info might not be canon.